kreezen/dad-bard-bot/README.md

 `songbot.py` and disable `save_path`

 ## Start the Game
+- Crop the area as close as possible to the training data to have the best success rate.
 - Start `songbot.py` and have fun.
 The Bot has a 97% success rate of playing music.

 ## Known Issuses